Updated: November 2020 Date of next review: November 2021

 All work areas, activities and processes are subject to a systematic programme of risk assessment.
 These are effectively communicated to colleagues and others to whom they might apply.
 Written safe systems of work are produced to communicate safety instructions and training is given as appropriate.

-Alongside the group roles of H&S Manager, Compliance Manager and Estates & Facilities Manager, the General Managers of the business units continually review and monitor the effectiveness of their systems and make necessary arrangements through training, supervision, audit and inspection to monitor compliance and take remedial action to address any shortcomings discovered as a result of this process.
+Alongside the group roles of H&S Manager and Estates & Facilities Manager, the General Managers of the business units continually review and monitor the effectiveness of their systems and make necessary arrangements through training, supervision, audit and inspection to monitor compliance and take remedial action to address any shortcomings discovered as a result of this process.
 Reporting of safety observations is encouraged as a proactive approach to improving these systems alongside feedback through the H&S committees.
-Qualified third parties support us by conducting depot and process audits.
+Qualified third parties support us where appropriate.

 All colleagues are required to actively co-operate with the H&S Policy by working with due regard to the safety of themselves and others.
 If they observe any practice that in their view does not conform to H&S standards or are instructed to carry out a work activity that they feel poses danger to their own H&S, they should report this immediately to their Line Manager.
 No employee should knowingly take any action that could endanger the safety of themselves or their colleagues.
 The successful implementation of this policy requires commitment from all colleagues.

 WCF expects and encourages similar support from contractors, members of the public and other visitors to its facilities.